2025 APCCMPD Awards Call for Submissions

 A recipient of the national award will:

-• be a pulmonary, critical care or pulmonary critical care clinician who spends most of their time serving as a clinician-educator.
+- be a pulmonary, critical care or sleep clinician who spends a majority of their time serving as a clinician-educator.

-• have already made contributions toward APCCMPD’s vision of fostering excellence in training and mentoring of the next generation of educators in pulmonary and critical care medicine by way of contributing to APCCMPD activities.
+- have already made contributions toward APCCMPD’s vision of fostering excellence in training and mentoring of the next generation of educators in pulmonary and critical care medicine by contributing to APCCMPD activities.

 A recipient may not be: